Didericis/itermp/README.md

 # itermproj
-This project is very similar to [itermocil](https://github.com/TomAnthony/itermocil), but offers more control over pane configurations.
+This project is intended for heavy iterm users that want have project specific pane configurations.
+It's very similar to [itermocil](https://github.com/TomAnthony/itermocil), but offers more flexibility.
+Features include:

+  - Local, project specific configurations
+  - Ability to create arbitrary pane arrangements
+  - Ability to run commands in opened panes
+  - Ability to open in fullscreen

 ### Demo